galaxyproject/training-material/topics/admin/tutorials/ansible-galaxy/tutorial.md

 >
 >    > ### {% icon tip %} Slow Deployment
 >    > The deployment can be slowed down by migrations, and the client build.
->    > The client is only re-built when there is a change to the version of Galaxy.
+>    > The client is only re-built when there are changes in the files needed for the Galaxy user interface (JavaScript, CSS).
 Because we are tracking a release branch, we’ll receive updates that are published to that branch during the training since the last time the playbook was run.
 >    {: tip}
 >
 > 6. Explore what has been set up for you.